WILD PEACE SANCTUARY

 Our inspiration comes from a growing movement around using wild equines in rewilding and conservation projects throughout Europe, including the Knepp Wildland Project in the UK.
 This pioneering project within the global rewilding movement has become one of the top biodiversity hotspots in the UK due to their implementation of the trailblazing ideas of Dutch ecologist and conservationist Franz Vera over the last 20 years.
 Their journey from industrial agriculture to rewilding advocates is documented in the film, "Wilding", based on a book written by Isabella Tree, one of the stewards of the Knepp Estate.

 In Vera's paradigm-shifting book, Grazing Ecology and Forest History, published in 2000, he identifies large-bodied grazing herbivores as the stimulus for the complex mosaic of dynamic, shifting habitats that supports native wildlife to thrive.
-Their varied grazing and browsing habits and methods of physical disturbance on the land, such as trampling, rootling, rubbing, rolling, breaking branches, and de-barking trees, coupled with their ability to disperse seed and transfer nutrients across the land, balances the natural process of succession that ultimately leads to canopy closure and biodiversity decline.
+Their varied grazing habits and methods of physical disturbance on the land, such as trampling, rootling, rubbing, rolling, breaking branches, and de-barking trees balances the natural process of succession that ultimately leads to canopy closure and biodiversity decline, while their single-stomach digestive system allows them to disperse native seed, sequester carbon, and transfer vital nutrients across the land, making them highly valuable rewilding engineers.

-Inspired by the success of Knepp, and other projects working with grazing ecologies, such as Rewilding Britain's rewilding wild ponies in UK's coastal wetlands, Rewilding Europe's rewilding of horses in nature preserves, and the rewilding project at Wild Ken Hill, we are working with the same ideas, simply on a smaller scale.
-While this requires more human intervention, using rotational grazing practices to mimic the natural movement of a wild herd across the land, the basic principles and practices are adaptable and scaleable.
-Here in the US, we also have an advantage to many of these European projects.
-While they are forced to either breed wild traits and hardiness back into the equines they are working with, and/or ship them from other European countries, we have tens of thousands of wild equines living in captivity, ready to be engaged in US rewilding projects.
+Inspired by the success of Knepp, and other projects working with grazing ecologies, such as Rewilding Britain's rewilding wild ponies in UK's coastal wetlands, Rewilding Europe's rewilding of horses in nature preserves, and the rewilding project at Wild Ken Hill, we are working with the same ideas, just on a much smaller scale.
+While this requires more human intervention - as with using rotational grazing practices to mimic the natural movements of a wild herd across the land - the basic principles and practices are adaptable and scaleable.
+Here in the US, we also have an advantage to many of these European projects, where they are forced to either breed wild traits and hardiness back into the equines they work with, and/or ship them from other European countries, while we have tens of thousands of wild equines living in captivity, ready to be engaged in US rewilding projects.

 Ultimately, we hope to be a part of this growing movement educating land stewards, land owners, and nature conservationists on the benefits wild equines can bring to regenerative land projects, and how to work with them to restore land for native wildlife, while raising awareness of their current plight here in the US.
-Instead of being trapped in ever-growing numbers in shelterless, barren, crowded, and disease-ridden holding facilities, at tax-payer expense, or being funneled into the slaughter pipeline (22,000 in 2023), these keystone species and ecosystem engineers - that have adapted to thrive in almost every ecosystem on the planet - could be returned to the land where they originated, evolved, and belong, to create the complexity of habitat required to support maximum biodiversity.
+Instead of being trapped in ever-growing numbers in shelterless, barren, crowded, and disease-ridden holding facilities, at tax-payer expense, or being funneled into the slaughter pipeline (22,000 in 2023), these native, rewilding engineers that have adapted to thrive in almost every ecosystem on the planet, could be being returned to the land where they originated, evolved, and still belong, to create the kind of complex, dynamic habitats that support maximum biodiversity.

 GRAZING ECOLOGY